Pherakki/Blender-Tools-for-DSCS/README.md

-# Blender Tools for DSCS
+# Blender Tools for Digimon Story: Cyber Sleuth
 This repository provides a work-in-progress addon for Blender 2.8 that can (to some degree) import model files from the PC version of Digimon Story: Cyber Sleuth.
 It provides a new option in File > Import named "DSCS Model", which should be pointed towards 'name' files in the game data.

 ## Preparation